beansprout/javascript-exercises/06-palindromes/README.md

-# Exercise XX - palindromes
+# Exercise 6 - palindromes

 Write a function that determines whether or not a given string is a palindrome.